You want feng shui to make a positive impact on you, don’t you?

 This is why simply reading feng shui tips is not enough for you to do feng shui yourself.
 It is likely that you will miss out on critical feng shui factors needed to bring a positive impact on your life.

 The same thing goes with asking a Feng Shui Consultant a simple question such as: “is my aquarium placed in the correct place?”
 It is hard for them to give you a proper answer without seeing the full picture.
 It’s like asking a lawyer whether you can win a case without giving the full set of facts, or asking a doctor whether you can take a specific pharmaceutical treatment without doing a health check-up.

 Because of their knowledge, experience, and training, a certified Feng Shui Consultant can identify what needs to be cured and how to cure them within your unique situation.
 Other times, they may even see opportunities when dealing with negative feng shui, where they can suggest adjustments that’ll transform them into positive Qi instead of neutralizing them.

-So if you REALLY want to use feng shui to work for you, I suggest that you hire a consultant or at least talk to an expert.
+So if you REALLY want to use feng shui to work for you, I suggest that you either hire a consultant (or at least talk to an expert) or start taking the proper Feng Shui courses and training.
 The session will usually take a few hours, because they will need to take a good look at your home before they can give you meaningful cures and enhancements that’ll improve your life in the long-run.
 And just like consulting with any professional, remember to always get a second opinion!